wu-hongjun/AnimKit/README.md

 Me: Ok might just make all my fixes into a shelf collection
 ```
+## Announcement
+* AnimKit is only supported on machines with Maya 2020 and below that uses Python2.
+* A Python 3 version is in development but with no ETA.

 ## Demo
 * Watch the full demo video to learn about all the features of AnimKit!